Warrnambool line: Regional Rail Revival

 Following the project's completion, there are now no unprotected public level crossings on the line, with all protected by boom gates and flashing lights.
 Additionally, following this project's completion, VLocity trains began operation, and after March 2025, VLocity trains ran all services.

 Future

 Geelong Fast Rail

-The Western Rail Plan is a plan that aims to improve the quality of rail services in Melbournes western suburbs through infrastructure upgrades on a range of metropolitan and regional lines.
+The Western Rail Plan is a plan that aims to improve the quality of rail services in Melbourne's western suburbs through infrastructure upgrades on a range of metropolitan and regional lines.
 Geelong Fast Rail was one project identified in the Western Rail Plan as a matter of priority, as it would allow for Geelong and Warrnambool services to travel back via the Werribee line, cutting travel time and allowing electrification of other corridors to occur which are currently being served exclusively by V/Line trains.
 Phase 1 of Geelong Fast Rail will consist of the following projects aimed at cutting travel times by 15 minutes: